KDL Seed Library

 - Only keep seeds that sink to the bottom of the jar.
 Rinse and dry as above.

 Fill out the donation envelope from the KDL Seed Library and place your seeds in the envelope.
-Drop off your seeds at your branch and receive a KDL Seed Library window cling.
+Drop off your seeds at your branch for next year's growing season.

 Donations of saved seeds are welcome to continue our efforts.
 The more seeds in the library, the more others can experience growing their own food.
 Seeds will be accepted if they are properly dried and identified.
 If donating commercial seeds, please be sure that the seeds are non-hybrid and non-Genetically Modified Organism (GMO) seeds.
-Donations to start the KDL Seed Library came from Earthkeeper Farm, Seed Savers Exchange, High Mowing Organic Seeds and Seeds of Change.
+Donations to the KDL Seed Library came from Earthkeeper Farm, Seed Savers Exchange, High Mowing Organic Seeds, Seeds of Change, Wild West Seed, Inc. and WinterSown.

 - Sign Up for the Seed Library News eNewsletter